AC Connecticut (women)

-AC Connecticut women will be a women's amateur soccer team, set to begin play in 2022 in the new USL W League.
+AC Connecticut women is an American women's amateur soccer club that competes in the USL W League.
 They are the women's team of AC Connecticut of USL League Two, which is an affiliate of Hartford Athletic, a men's team in the USL Championship.

 History

 On June 8, 2021, it was announced that USL Championship team Hartford Athletic would operate an affiliate club and be one of the eight founding members of the new league.

 On November 23, 2021, it was announced that the team would instead operate under the name AC Connecticut, the same name as the USL League Two team, AC Connecticut.
 AC Connecticut will now serve as the affiliate to Hartford Athletic.